 If you are the creative type maybe try thinking of your own prompts and make the writing activity your own from start to finish.

-Coming up with writing prompts is creative in its own right.
+Coming up with creative writing prompts is creative in its own right.
 Maybe you have a topic you want to explore further, and this is your opportunity to just get it out onto paper.
 It could also become a challenge for you to give yourself a weekly goal.
 For example, make a list of all the interesting things you want to think and write about.
 Then, allow yourself a certain amount of time per week to write.
 Start checking items off the list as you complete your goals.

 Creating your own prompts can also be a conflict of interest.
 When the goal is to think outside the box and perhaps even challenge yourself to dig deep for creative responses, this might not be your best option.